upenn-libraries/suma-docker/README.md

 # Dockerized Suma

-This repository bundles [Suma](https://github.com/suma-project/Suma), a
+This repository bundles [Suma](https://github.com/suma-project/Suma), a webapp for facilitating performing head-counts in libraries, in a network of Docker containers, allowing it to be deployed with a single command (`docker-compose up`).

 Suma's documentation can be found [here](https://suma-project.github.io/Suma/).